wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.7.3 =
+* Fixed some issues so notices would not surface
+* Fixed some admin encoding issues, fix submitted by David Dinmamma
+* Turned off autocomplete on the main RSVP form so people can't see who else has registered from that computer

 = 1.7.2 =
 * Improved the queries to find related attendees when a person RSVPs